MachineLemonade/docs/docs/cli-getting-started.md

 └── requirements.txt #For any python packages
 ```

+Our image also comes with an `example_dag` (with 12 branching tasks) that you're free to play around with.

 **Note:** The image will take some time to build the first time.
 Right now, you have to rebuild the image each time you want to add an additional package or requirement.

 ## II.
 Getting Started